Murder of Davis Timmerman: Arrests and gunfight

-Following Timmerman's murder, authorities offered a monetary reward for any information surrounding it, as they had no viable leads.
+Following Timmerman's murder, authorities offered a monetary reward for any information, as they had no viable leads.

-In October 1941, two natives of Augusta, Georgia, named Jesse L. James and Jimmie Kitchen, both of whom were in their 20s, were wrongfully arrested in Fort Smith, Arkansas for the murder of Davis Timmerman.
+In October 1941, two natives of Augusta, Georgia, named Jesse L. James and Jimmie Kitchen, both of whom were in their 20s, were wrongfully arrested in Fort Smith, Arkansas, for the murder of Davis Timmerman.
 Edgefield County Sheriff Wad D. Allen, who was a cousin of George and Sue Logue, transported the men to Edgefield, although he refused to provide information explaining why he thought James and Kitchen were involved in Timmerman's murder.
 Allen also filed murder charges against James.

 In mid-November 1941, Bagwell either got into an argument with his girlfriend, or drunkenly told her that he was involved in a murder; afterwards, his girlfriend went to the police station and reported that Bagwell was the actual culprit behind Timmerman's murder.
-Bagwell was promptly arrested, after which Timmerman's widow identified him as the man she had seen casing out the store the day before.
+Bagwell was promptly arrested, after which Timmerman's widow identified him as the man she had seen casing the store the day before.
 Her identification led to Bagwell confessing to the murders; he implicated Joe Frank Logue in the murders as well, confessing that Logue had hired him, and one of Logue's colleagues reported that he had substituted for Logue on the night of the murders.
 After Bagwell's confession, Logue was arrested as well on November 9, although at the time, he denied any involvement in Timmerman's murder; nevertheless, the two were transported to the South Carolina Penitentiary for safekeeping.

 Following the arrests of Logue and Bagwell, Jesse James and Jimmie Kitchen were exonerated and released from custody.

 After consulting with his attorney, Joe Frank Logue decided to confess to his involvement in Timmerman's murder.
 His confession implicated George and Sue Logue as accessories to the murder.